SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/pluginresponseinfo.md

 ## Bool IsOk

-Answer to the question / An indication if the operation went well.
+Answer to the question / An indication of whether the operation went well.

 ## String UserExplanation